mojtabadsh/Document/Ansible-scenarios/README.md

-# Create user and put punlickey on host
+# Create user and put publickey on host